-Faroese banknotes are regarded as a foreign currency in Denmark thus they are not legal tender in Denmark, so it’s best to spend or convert your Faroese notes prior to departing the islands.
+Faroese banknotes are regarded as a foreign currency in Denmark thus they are not legal tender in there, so it’s best to spend or convert your Faroese notes prior to departing the islands.

 While travelling around the Faroe Islands you will pass through many different road tunnels, some cut through mountains, while others pass under the sea.
 All tunnels are operated by a dedicated company – Tunnil.
 If you wish to download the above map, you can do so from Wikipedia.

-In terms of length, the 11 km long Eysturoy Tunnel is a minnow compared to the proposed 24 km long under-sea tunnel which will eventually join Streymoy Island with the southernmost island, Suðuroy.
+In terms of length, the 11 km long Eysturoy Tunnel is a minnow compared to the proposed 24 km long under-sea tunnel which will eventually join Streymoy Island with the southernmost island of Suðuroy.

 The islands in the sightseeing section are ordered from west to east starting with Vágar Island (home to the airport and point of arrival for most visitors) and ending with Vidoy Island.